otr4j/otrv4/otrv4.md

       `brace_key = KDF(usage_brace_key || brace_key, 32)`.
     * Set `i = i + 1`.

+> TODO note again, this process resets `i`, which does not seem to be necessary from the perspective of functionality.
+It does result in more confusion, given that few `i` values keep repeating and we need the ECDH public key as additional identifier to identify a specific ratchet.
+(See elaboration in `review.md`.)

 ### Deriving Double Ratchet Keys

 To derive the next root key and the current chain key: